 While there are a number of reasons that permanent alimony has been reformed throughout the country, there are actually a number of types of alimony you can consider.
 A divorce lawyer can carefully present you with your options and assist you in strategizing the best way to pursue your legal case.
 For example, if your partner is the person whom you and your children are financially dependant upon, it may make sense to provide you with financial support until you are able to do so for yourself.

 While permanent alimony is not widely used anymore, there are some situations that surely warrant it.
 Obviously in most cases, alimony is a benefit that may be provided until a spouse is able to earn their own living or gain the education or training needed to support themselves.
 Permanent alimony can support someone who will not have the ability to do this.
-A divorce attorney in Collin County, TX can take the time to carefully evaluate your situation, and depending upon the state you live, may recommend permanent alimony.
+A divorce attorney can take the time to carefully evaluate your situation, and depending upon the state you live, may recommend permanent alimony.